saratona/KSQLDB/README.md

 The creation of the connector with 'topic' = 'wikipedia.parsed' guarantees that the topic value is using a Schema registered with Schema Registry.
 To check it run this command that shows the list of topics correctly registered with Schema Registry (after exiting from ksql with command `exit`):

-    docker-compose exec schema-registry curl -s -X GET http://schema-registry:8081/subjects verify that wikipedia.parsed-value is in the list:
+    docker-compose exec schema-registry curl -s -X GET http://schema-registry:8081/subjects verify that wikipedia.parsed-value is in the list.

 Describe the topic, which is the topic that the kafka-connect-sse source connector is writing to.